philipbrembeck/codi/README.md

 What's that JS on the bottom?
 --------------
-Okay, thats improtant.
+Okay, thats important.
 This little script makes the editor fullscreen.
 Codemirror doesn't allow widht: 100%, so you have to use Javascript.

             <script>